smarinovic/smarinovic.github.io/_posts/2020-07-14-Savant-web-server-BoF.md

     main()
 ```

-But if we setup ```post_test_case_callbacks``` function call to capute response from web server after the payload was sent, we can see that application is not always returning expected output which should start with ```HTTP/1.1``` following with status code (200, 301, 404 etc.) as defined in HTTP protocol.
+But if we setup ```post_test_case_callbacks``` function call to capture response from web server after the payload was sent, we can see that application is not always returning expected output which should start with ```HTTP/1.1``` following with status code (200, 301, 404 etc.) as defined in HTTP protocol.
 Based on that observation we can setup our fuzzer to save all payloads which didn't return expected response in a file.

 * Updated fuzzer